omeerkorkmazz/omeerkorkmazz/README.md

 </p>

 <p>
 ✔ I am a Software Engineer and a passionate researcher who's always willing to discover new technologies by working across domains and improve the productivity of programmers by helping them create better, cheaper, and more efficient software-driven solutions.
-I previously worked at Ciceksepeti/Lolaflora, Mercedes-Benz and Altınbaş Holding.
+I previously worked at Ciceksepeti/Lolaflora, Mercedes-Benz and Altınbaş Holding and currently working [@Farmazon](https://farmazon.com.tr).

 ✔ I like doing research in the intersection areas of software engineering and testing by developing practical techniques, and to solve industrial problems under academic contributions by connecting the industry to the academy.